gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 /Users/User/HaSAPPy/docs/test
 ```

-Eventually, you can test HaSAPPy performance form the IIdefinition.py module using the LoadModule_test_from_IIdefinition.txt and the Aligned.sam files
+In addition, you can test HaSAPPy performance form the IIdefinition.py module using the LoadModule_test_from_IIdefinition.txt and the Aligned.sam files

-Open the LoadModule_test_from_Trim.txt file using a Text editor.
-As you can see most of the tasks have been already compiled.
+Open the LoadModule_test_from_Trim.txt file using a text editor.
+As you can see most of the tasks have already been filled out.
 You need to fill those tasks related to the location of files according to your home directory.

 * Section 1
    * Task 1A and 1B